scp756-221/course-site/docs/a1/page.md

 	 `=` sign**.
    * If you have completed your AWS signon, enter your IAM administrative user's access key ID and key value in the appropriate lines.
-If you have not completed yoru AWS signon yet, you can do that next week.
+If you have not completed your AWS signon yet, you can do that next week.
+    BLERG BUT NOT IF WE USE `aws-cred.sh`.
 3. Save the file.

 Next you need to instantiate every template file.
 In the tools